SSSEAL-C/twitch-leak-bot-discord/README.md

 If you have registered your app from after July 2021 you are using **helix**

-If you are using an app you registered before July 2021 you are using **kraken**
+If you are using an app you registered before July 2021 you are using **kraken** /!\ Discontinued after February 2022 /!\

 # Final Setup